Are you ready for a true adventure?

 Join us to Nepal to explore mythical mountains, culture and people!

-Get ready for an epic adventure to to the Everest region of Nepal, with Thomas Heaton and Jonas Paurell.
-Together we have put together a 24-day creative and trekking expedition and workshop to photograph, film and explore the unbelievably beautiful landscapes of the the roof of the world.
+Get ready for an epic adventure to to the Everest region of Nepal with Jonas Paurell, the founder of Vagabond Expeditions.
+We have put together a 24-day creative and trekking expedition and workshop to photograph, film and explore the unbelievably beautiful landscapes of the the roof of the world.

 Nepal surely needs no introduction as the reputation of its mythical mountains, culture and people precedes it.
 Nepal is a photographer’s dream - foreboding mountain, sharp snow-clad peaks, breathtakingly beautiful monasteries, glaciers, azure blue mountain lakes, and of course the people.
 Nepal is rich with culture and history and we will explore it all.

 This expedition has been created with passion and enthusiasm and each location has been selected to ensure that we get optimal chances to get the photos that we have been dreaming about.
 The focus of this expedition is to enjoy some adventurous trekking, while we create great images and memories for life.
 This expedition only allows for a small number of participants who are joined by common interests for nature, photography to make sure we can travel as friends, rather than just travellers!